 Licensed In: Massachusetts

-Dr. Joseph Peterson, MD is associated with these hospitals and organizations:
+Dr. Joseph D. Peterson, MD is associated with these hospitals and organizations:

-Dr. Joseph Peterson, MD has an exceptional overall rating with an average of 4.96 out of 5 stars based on 24 ratings.
-We collect ratings and reviews of Dr. Joseph Peterson, MD from all over the web to help you find the right in Loma Linda, CA.
+Dr. Joseph D. Peterson, MD has an exceptional overall rating with an average of 4.92 out of 5 stars based on 26 ratings.
+We collect ratings and reviews of Dr. Joseph D. Peterson, MD from all over the web to help you find the right in Loma Linda, CA.

-Dr. Joseph Peterson is a pediatric otolaryngology (ear, nose & throat) specialist in Loma Linda, CA, Riverside, CA, and Rancho Cucamonga, CA. Patient ratings for Dr. Peterson average 5.0 stars (out of 5).
-His areas of expertise include the following: sinusitis (sinus inflammation), endoscopic sinus surgery, and chronic ear disease.
-He is affiliated with Loma Linda University Health.
-After completing medical school at the University of Texas Medical School at Houston, he performed his residency at the University of Iowa Hospitals & Clinics.
+Dr. Joseph Peterson is a specialist in pediatric otolaryngology (ear, nose & throat) in Loma Linda, CA, Riverside, CA, and Rancho Cucamonga, CA. Dr. Peterson's average patient rating is 5.0 stars (out of 5).
+His areas of expertise include sinusitis (sinus inflammation), endoscopic sinus surgery, and chronic ear disease.
+He graduated from the University of Texas Medical School at Houston and then he performed his residency at the University of Iowa Hospitals & Clinics.
+He is professionally affiliated with Loma Linda University Health.